SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 ..
 QUESTION: Should description be a property or a method?
    I think I've used a method elsewhere in the book for a similar scenario.

+..
+TODO: talk about the general factory initializer pattern, and how Swift's approach to initialization removes the need for most factories.

+..
+NOTE: We import some Obj-C-imported factory initializers as init() -> MyType, but you can't currently write these in Swift yourself.
+   After conferring with Doug, I've decided not to include these in the Guide if you can't write them yourself in pure Swift.

 .. _Initialization_Deinitializers:

 Deinitializers